claudiuchis/home-bid/README.md

 2. BDD (Behaviour Driven Design) + TDD (Test Driven Design) for writing up stories using the common (ubiquitous) language, and automating the end to end tests using the acceptance criteria defined in the stories.

 3. C# .Net Core, Entity Framework Core, Web API's, MVC, Multithreading (Async) programming, Postgresql, Git.

+See Docs/README.md for more information about this project See Src/e2e/Features for feature files writen in Gerkin, some of which are alredy automated using bindings defined in Src/e2e/StepsDefinitions